 Apte received a Ph.D. in energy and resources from the University of California, Berkeley, and has held a U.S. Environmental Protection Agency STAR graduate fellowship and a Fulbright-Nehru Fellowship to the Indian Institute of Technology.
 In addition, he was a postdoctoral fellow at Lawrence Berkeley National Laboratory and subsequently joined the faculty at The University of Texas at Austin in early 2015.

-Apte is 23rd scientist to receive the Rosenblith Award since the inception of the program in 1999.
+Apte is the 23rd scientist to receive the Rosenblith Award since the inception of the program in 1999.